anyapages/graphql-restaurant-data-exercise/README.md

 ## List of GraphQL queries used:

-- restaurant: This gets a single restaurant based on a provided ID.
+- restaurant: Gets a single restaurant based on a provided ID.
-- restaurants: This gets a list of all restaurants.
+- restaurants: Gets a list of all restaurants.
-- setrestaurant: This creates a new restaurant.
+- setrestaurant: Creates a new restaurant.
-- deleterestaurant: This deletes a restaurant based on the provided ID.
+- deleterestaurant: Deletes a restaurant based on the provided ID.
-- editrestaurant: This updates a restaurant based on the provided ID.
+- editrestaurant: Updates a restaurant based on the provided ID.

 ```javaScript
 mutation editrestaurants($idd: Int = 1, $name: String = "OLDO") {